ajaykgp/euler/README.md

 Project Euler
 =============

-My solutions of Project Euler problems in Python.
+My solutions to Project Euler problems in Python.